-Payment Advantages and Disadvantages Consequences Feasibility and System (advantages in bold) HBP = Harvest Best Practice Attractiveness System Tibi - Harvest Best Fractice Titti deti veness hectare Makes harvester budgeting easier - revenues are known Farmer's costs are known Inbuilt disincentive-rewards high speed harvesting Enables cross subsidisation of poor productivity Limited incentive for extra work or harvest quality Limited incentive to improve farm layout Farmer will lose sugar in the field Miller's cane supply and quality will not be improved cost competitiveness; not incentives to maximise sugar Limited attractiveness 6.
+Payment Advantages and Disadvantages (advantages in bold) Consequences Feasibility and System HBP = Harvest Best Practice Attractiveness harvesting Enables cross subsidisation of poor productivity Limited incentive for extra work or harvest quality Limited incentive to improve farm layout improved • Limited attractiveness 6.
 Floor price Enables some flexibility as rate reverts to an hourly base if tonnage /ha is low Uses the BSES Rate Calculator Model as a starting point A bet each way - implications are likely to be too complex and risky for farmers and harvesters Requires prompt and accurate tonnage and area feedback and monitoring to work effectively Harvester will focus on cost management Farmer will lose sugar in the field Miller's cane supply and quality will not be enhanced Currently feasible Focus will be on cost competitiveness; not incentives to maximise sugar Limited attractiveness 7.
 Dollars per tonne of sugar Directly links maximum whole chain revenue to harvester incentives for harvest quality Difficult to manage as sugar varies across mill area.
 Geographic harvest options required.
-Farmers fear loss of harvest equity from geographic harvesting Technology constraints - difficult to accurately measure and monitor sugar at the harvester Complicated by delay in delivery to the mill and loss of quality - 24 hour transport scheduling Would deliver optimum net incentives to all parties but only where payment system was reset to better allocate benefits Feasible, subject to payment system realignment Most attractive option 8.
+Farmers fear loss of harvest equity from geographic harvesting Technology constraints - difficult to accurately measure and monitor sugar at the harvester Complicated by delay in delivery to the mill and loss of quality - 24 hour transport scheduling • Would deliver optimum net incentives to all parties but only where payment system was reset to better allocate benefits Feasible, subject to payment system realignment Most attractive option 8.
 Pay Direct Economic Incentive for Adoption of HBP (\$0.5/t +share of net revenue gains) Establishes a clear pre-agreed attractive economic reward for harvest performance based on specified field practices and maximum sugar recovery Amenable to current cane payment arrangements Allows flexibility to parties to agree locally in mill area Needs to be negotiated by parties on a mill area basis - including sharing of net gains to farmers, and millers Does not fix all the inadequacies of the current payment system Will result in immediate positive change in practice, quality of harvest, and economic flow on to growers and millers May result in additional harvest tonnage and extension of season length Currently feasible and commercially attractive Focus will shift from cane pricing to revenue maximizing.